g-karthik/BooleanMinimizer/README.md

 BooleanMinimizer
 ================

-A partial implementation of the Quine-McCluskey Algorithm to minimize Boolean expressions; developed for the Digital Design course at IIT Patna.
+A partial implementation of the Quine-McCluskey Algorithm to minimize Boolean functions; developed for the Digital Design course at IIT Patna.

 Wiki article on the Quine-McCluskey Algorithm: